 |Green||Collectors, Transit Routes, and

 |Plow and remove within 15 days of a 10 cm snow pack (30-40 cm accumulated snowfall).|

 |Grey||Residential streets||Plow within 15 days of a 10 cm snow pack (30-40 cm accumulated snowfall); plowed to a 5 cm snow pack and windrows on both sides of the street.|

 |Orange||Industrial and commercial areas||Plow within 5 days of a 15 cm snow pack, plowing can start prior to the 15 cm trigger when it makes operational sense to do so.|

 We also clear snow for sidewalks, trails and transit stops:

 |Sidewalks||Within three days of a snow event.|

 |Trails||Five centimetre snow pack in select Waskasoo Park trails|

 |Transit stops||Within 10 days of a snow event.|

 Sanding provides traction control, while plowing is only required when there is an excess accumulation of snow on the road.
 For snowfall events that do not meet the plowing triggers, a sand and salt mixture will be applied to provide traction control.
-To learn more about sanding, visit: When do we plow?
+To learn more about sanding, visit When do we salt and sand?